DinmaOtutu/dinmasspace/src/pages/posts/march-end-of-q1.md

 ---
 ### **MARCH 2020, END OF Q1**

-This month was kind of challenging, the panic, and fear of COVID-19, We continued to power through.
+This month was kind of challenging, the panic, and fear of COVID-19, we continued to power through.

 It’s the end of the first quarter, I reflected on how I have spent it.
 I will say I am impressed with my progress so far though mostly my weightloss journey, few changes here and there mostly with my stomach.